SecuraBV/Timeroast/README.md

 Timeroast and Trustroast scripts
 ================================

-Python scripts accompanying the blog post _Timeroasting, trustroasting and computer spraying: taking advantage of weak computer and trust account passwords in Active Directory_.
+Python scripts accompanying the whitepaper [Timeroasting, trustroasting and computer spraying: taking advantage of weak computer and trust account passwords in Active Directory](https://www.secura.com/uploads/whitepapers/Secura-WP-Timeroasting-v3.pdf).
 These support the _timeroasting_ and _trustroasting_ attack techniques by discovering weak computer or trust passwords within an Active Directory domain.

 How to run
 ----------